fr-ser/grafana-sqlite-datasource/DEVELOPMENT.md

 First start the docker environment with `make selenium-test`.
 This will also run the tests.
 Regardless of the tests passing the environment will stay up and running.

-Now you can connect to the dockerized browser via a `VNC` client/viewer (like remmina)
+Now you can connect to the dockerized browser via a `VNC` client/viewer.

+The VNC password is `secret`.

+**Note - Macos M1/AMD support:** The selenium image does not support arm architectures yet.

+In order to run the tests on an ARM architecture please change the docker image of selenium by using this environment variable:
+`SELENIUM_IMAGE=seleniarm/standalone-chromium:112.0`.

+You can find more information here: <https://github.com/SeleniumHQ/docker-selenium#experimental-mult-arch-aarch64armhfamd64-images>

+#### VNC Viewer

+On linux distributions you can use remmina as a VNC viewer.

+On MacOs you can use the preinstalled "screen sharing" application as a VNC viewer.

 ## Release process